realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Destination time off in night mode

-Selects whether the *destination time* display is dimmed or switched of in night mode.
+Selects whether the *destination time* display is dimmed or switched off in night mode.

 ##### &#9654; Present time off in night mode

-Selects whether the *present time* display is dimmed or switched of in night mode.
+Selects whether the *present time* display is dimmed or switched off in night mode.

 ##### &#9654; Last time dep. off in night mode

-Selects whether the *last time departed* display is dimmed or switched of in night mode.
+Selects whether the *last time departed* display is dimmed or switched off in night mode.

 ##### &#9654; Schedule